FAME logo

 The General Data Protection Regulation (GDPR) is a legal framework of the EU and Economic Area that sets guidelines for the collection and processing of personal information from individuals who lives but also when they are outside of the European Union (EU).

 The DATA Act entered into force on 11 January 2024.
 It is a law that aims to make information on federal expenditures more easily accessible and transparent.
-The Data Act Regulates and Harmonise rules on fair access to and use of data addressing the challenges and unleash the opportunities presented .
+The Data Act Regulates and Harmonise rules on fair access to data and its transparent use addressing the challenges and unleash the opportunities.

 On 25 November 2020, The European Commission published the Data Governance Act (DGA) in response to the public consultation on the European Strategy for Data, which was the first deliverable under the European strategy for data protection and became applicable in September 2023.

-The Digital Operational Resilience Act (DORA) is a EU regulation that aims at strengthening the IT security of financial entities such as banks, insurance companies and investment firms and making sure that the financial sector in Europe is able to stay resilient in the event of a severe operational disruption.
+The Digital Operational Resilience Act (DORA) aims at strengthening the IT security of financial entities such as banks, insurance companies and investment firms making sure the financial sector in Europe is able to stay resilient for operational disruption.

 The existing regulatory framework applicable to authorization and supervision of payment institutions and e-money institutions (EMIs) currently anchored in PSD2 and the second E-Money Directive (EMD2) will be merged into a single rule book comprised of PSD3 and PSR.